Letter from a grateful family

 Why most surgery for Pilonidal Disease fails

 Surgeons are taught to remove all the visible disease and either attempt closure or leave the wound open to heal secondarily.
-What both of these approaches fail to address is that the disease process is caused by the deep buttock crease (called either the natal cleft or gluteal cleft).
-A deep buttock crease remains moist at almost all times, promotes growth of bacteria, and creates negative pressure which sucks hairs into enlarged pores.
-Any procedure that does not address the shape of the buttock crease has a high failure rate; and that failure usually show up as new pilonidal disease, or a wound that will not heal.
+These approaches fail to address the fact that the disease process is caused by the deep buttock crease (also called either the natal cleft or gluteal cleft).
+A deep buttock crease remains moist at almost all times, promotes growth of bacteria, and creates pressure gradients which suck hairs into enlarged pores.
+Any procedure that does not address the shape of the buttock crease has a high failure rate; and that failure usually shows up as new pilonidal disease or a wound that will not heal.
 Unfortunately, the standard treatment in the United States and Canada does not address the shape of the cleft.

 What we do differently, and why you should consider us.

-Dr. Immerman performs a procedure called the Bascom procedure, which flattens the cleft, and moves the incision away from the midline so it can heal quickly.
-This procedure (which is also called “cleft closure” or “cleft lift”) has become his procedure of choice because of his high success rate — even in patients who have had multiple previous excisional procedures.
+Dr. Immerman performs a procedure called the Bascom Cleft-Lift, which flattens the cleft, and moves the incision away from the midline so it can heal quickly.
+This procedure (which is also called “cleft-closure”) has become his procedure of choice because of his high success rate — even in patients who have had multiple previous operations.
 He has had extensive experience with patients who have had chronic open wounds or have open wounds close to the anus.
 This procedure is performed as an outpatient under general anesthesia.
 The pockets of infection are removed and the buttock crease is adjusted.
 After the operation, the buttock crease will be flatter.
 This usually heals in a couple of weeks without any packing or special dressings.
 There is a small drain that is placed and removed in a few days.

 Why the cleft-lift is more challenging after previous failed operations

-This procedure works best for basic pilonidal disease up on the area around the sacrum.
+This procedure works best for basic pilonidal disease up on the area around the sacrum where it usually begins.
 In patients who have had surgery that has failed, the situation can be drastically different for several reasons.
 One is that extensive tissue removal can interfere with the skin needed for the cleft-lift flap.
-Also, there are often openings and sinus tracts extending downward toward the anus – outside the area usually treated by the cleft-lift procedure.
-Most surgeons do not have a strategy for dealing with these wounds other than prolonged local wound care, which may or may not be successful.
-Dr Immerman has had extensive experience with dealing with these re-operative situations, and often can successfully extend the cleft-lift to treat these very low openings.
-However, these are the kinds of difficult cases that or rare occasions require a second procedure to get control.
+Also, there are often openings and sinus tracts extending downward toward the anus – outside the area usually treated by the standard cleft-lift procedure.
+Most surgeons do not have a surgical strategy for dealing with these wounds and relegate the patient to prolonged local wound care, which may or may not be successful.
+Dr. Immerman has had extensive experience with dealing with these re-operative situations, and often can successfully extend the cleft-lift to treat these very low openings.
+However, these are the kinds of difficult cases that on rare occasions require a second procedure to get control.

-Overall, in Dr Immerman’s hands this procedure has a 96% success rate with one operation.
-However, as mentioned above there are situations when a second procedure is needed to adjust the anatomy a bit further.
+Overall, in Dr. Immerman’s hands this procedure has a 96.4% success rate with one operation.
+However, there are situations when a second procedure is needed to adjust the anatomy a bit further.
 Our philosophy is to address these situations as soon as they are recognized, and proceed with a second procedure if necessary.
 These second procedures have been very successful.